apexjs-org/openapi/README.md

   get: {
     operationId: 'listUsers', // Name of the function that this request should trigger
     summary: 'Finds users.',
-    parameters: [...searchParameterRefs()], // References the q, sort and offset parameters (included in the components.parameters, see index.ts below)
+    parameters: searchParameterRefs(), // References the q, sort and offset parameters (included in the components.parameters, see index.ts below)
     responses: {
       ...errorResponseRefs(), // References the BadRequest, Unauthorized, Forbidden, NotFound and TooManyRequests errors (included in the components.responses, see index.ts below)
       '200': jsonResponse(schemaRef('UserList')) // JSON response with a reference to a custom schema (included in the components.schemas, see index.ts below)